atteneder/KtxUnity/README.md

 ![Screenshot of loaded fish textures](https://github.com/atteneder/BasisUniversalUnityDemo/raw/master/Images/fishes.png "Lots of fish basis universal textures loaded via BasisUniversalUnity")

-Thanks to [Khronos](https://www.khronos.org), [Binomial](http://www.binomial.info) and everyone involved in making KTX and Basis Universal available!
+Thanks to [Khronos][khronos], [Binomial][binomial] and everyone involved in making KTX and Basis Universal available!

 ## Installing

 The easiest way to install is to download and open the [Installer Package](https://package-installer.glitch.me/v1/installer/Atteneder/com.atteneder.ktx?registry=https%3A%2F%2Fpackage.openupm.com&scope=com.atteneder)

-It runs a script that installs KtxUnity via a [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html).
+It runs a script that installs KtxUnity via a [scoped registry][scoped].
 After that it is listed in the *Package Manager* and can be updated from there.

 <details><summary>Alternative / Legacy installations (for Unity 2018.4 and older)</summary>